 Mental Edge in Focus

-Working at the Institute on her project, “The Mental Edge: Phillips Academy’s Mental Skills Training Program,” Tang Fellow Lani Silversides, mathematics instructor and head girls varsity basketball coach, is helping students and athletes alike to use their minds efficiently and consistently.
+Working at the Institute on her project, “The Mental Edge: Sport & Psychology Performance,” Tang Fellow Lani Silversides, mathematics instructor and head girls varsity basketball coach, is helping students and athletes alike to use their minds efficiently and consistently.
 Here she describes an activity that she works on with her students to help train their brains to notice and pay attention to the good things they have going on in daily life.

 If you’re interested in these concepts and want to learn more, register now for the Mental Edge Symposium, taking place June 14 and 15, 2017, at Phillips Academy Andover.

 Our brain tends to notic and pay attention to negative things quite easily.
 In fact, you probably have already thought in your head, “She spelled notice wrong.
 Wow, I can’t believe she didn’t spell check before publishing this post.”
 You probably did NOT think after reading that first sentence, “She spelled 12 out of 13 words correctly.
 Awesome job!”

 It is quite easy to find the negative (and we all do it!).